DanTeegan/Networking-VPC/README.md

 - default (0.0.0.0)

+### N-Tier Architecture

+n = any number
+division of system into logical tiers usually done with networking, and increase robustness and flexibility app tier, db tier.
+Flexibility created due to app tier contains JS server db tier containts mongo db

+#### mutable vs immutable

+instagram app is immutable as layout is always same. so can create multiple app machines if one goes down, easy to replicate/scale up and down database is mutable, may go down and lose some data one is main database, others take other is needed more servers to ensure less down time

+#### monolith archiecture

+single "block" network
+eg. on server running BD + logic + presentation etc. mainframe = JS server running everything server and website on same mainframe meanes if any of the components fail then website goes down associated costs with that no flexibility or robustness, high costs, low ease of use

+#### micro services business example

+tesco contracted us to handle all cheese sales
+API tier accessed to and from tesco
+This then interacts with db tier app tier interacts with db tier alongside CRUD guidelines create, record, update delete micros services would be to break down websites functions into differnt servers e.g internally adding more cheese and externally buying more cheese

 ### Important Terninology
 - VPC - Virtual Private Cloud in AWS to launch computing resources.
 - IGW - Internet gateway, attached to the VPC and allows internet into the VPC via route table.